 How do leaves construct their photosynthetic apparatus in different environments?

-Given the factorial possible relationships between abundances of different protein functional categories and environmental variables, we have concentrated our initial analysis of the resulting dataset on photosynthesis, as it represents one of the most important and abundant set of biochemical reactions in the biosphere (Blankenship & Hartman 1998; Raven 2013).
+Here we do not investigate the very many possible relationships between abundances of different protein functional categories and environmental variables.
+Rather, we have concentrated this initial analysis on photosynthesis, as it represents one of the most important and abundant set of biochemical reactions in the biosphere (Blankenship & Hartman 1998; Raven 2013).
 The 500 most abundant proteins account for >90% total leaf protein by weight and the majority of these are involved in photosynthesis and photorespiration (see Fig. X in Methods).

 Much of what is known about variation in photosynthetic capacity in wild plants is derived from measurements of leaf nitrogen content, on the basis that photosynthetic proteins comprise the largest pool of nitrogen in leaves (which ref?).
 A more nuanced understanding of how the photosynthetic apparatus is optimised under varying environmental conditions requires quantifying differential investment in its subcomponents (Niinemets 2007).